intelligentnode/docs/intellidocs/docs/python/flows/get-started.md

 # Get started

-Flows provide a structured approach to orchestrating complex tasks that involve multiple operations such as text, image, vision and speech.
+The flow provide a structured approach to orchestrating complex tasks that involve multiple operations such as text, image, vision and speech.
 By leveraging the flow concept, you can execute a sequence of tasks efficiently.

 ### Components
 The flow implementation is built around several key components: